 - Contemplative Prayer, Silence, and Solitude

 The Unfavored: Judah and Saul in the Narratives of Genesis and 1 Samuel.
-Siphrut 25 (Winona Lake, IN: Eisenbrauns, forthcoming).
+Siphrut 25.
+University Park, PA: Eisenbrauns, 2018.